Mild cognitive impairment: Treatment

-Intervention

-Current evidence suggests that cognition-based interventions do improve mental performance (i.e. memory, executive function, attention, and speed) in older adults and people with mild cognitive impairment.
-Especially, immediate and delayed verbal recall resulted in higher performance gains from memory training.

-Nutrition

-There is currently limited evidence to form a strong conclusion to recommend the use of any form of carbohydrate in preventing or reducing cognitive decline in older adults with normal cognition or mild cognitive impairment.
-So, more large and higher quality evidence is needed to evaluate memory improvement and find nutritional issues due to carbohydrates.

 Outlook

-MCI does not usually interfere with daily life, but around 50 percent of people diagnosed with it go on to develop Alzheimer's disease within five years (mainly for people diagnosed with memory impairments).
-This diagnosis can also serve as an early indicator for other types of dementia, although MCI may remain stable or even remit.
+MCI does not usually interfere with daily life.

 Prevalence

 The prevalence of MCI varies by age.
 The prevalence of MCI among different age groups is as follows: 6.7% for ages 60–64; 8.4% for ages 65–69, 10.1% for ages 70–74, 14.8% for ages 75–79, and 25.2% for ages 80–84.
 After a two-year follow-up, the cumulative incidence of dementia among individuals who are over 65 years old and were diagnosed with MCI was found to be 14.9%.

 Due to the emphasis shifting to the earlier diagnosis of dementia, more people are assessed who report memory problems.
 In turn this also leads diagnosing more people who might have MCI which is a risk factor for dementia.
-Globally, approximately 16% of the population over the age of 70 experiences some type of mild cognitive impairment.
+Globally, approximately 16% of the population over the age of 70 experiences some type of MCI.

+History

+MCI was initially conceptualized as an intermediate stage between normal aging and Alzheimer's disease.
+In 2003 international criteria for MCI were developed that broadened the definition to include people with cognitive impairment due to any etiology.
+Furthermore, the definition of Alzheimer's disease expanded to include earlier, non-dementia, stages.
+So now, MCI can either be a diagnosis associated with early Alzheimer's disease (i.e., people with MCI that also have Alzheimer's disease) or a diagnosis of cognitive decline due to a cause other than Alzheimer's disease; it is no longer considered to be a stage between normal aging and Alzheimer's disease.